A 70 year old with parkinsonism is now having visual hallucinations of small animals. What neurologic diagnosis is on your differential?

 A 15 year old presents to the ED with their parents, who brought them in for severe agitation.
 The teenager is euphoric, hallucinating, and tachycardic.
 They mention something about taking something from their parents' medicine cabinet.
 What might they have taken?

-35 year old woman presents with years of pelvic pain and unexplained infertility, now having weeks-months of cognitive deficits, altered consciousness, seizures, and psychosis.
-You place an oncology consult out of concern for what oncologic condition?
+35 year old woman has had years of pelvic pain and unexplained infertility.
+She now presents for weeks-months of cognitive deficits, altered consciousness, seizures, and psychosis.
+You place an oncology consult out of concern for what rare oncologic condition?

 Ovarian teratoma